cldrake01/prof-rank/README.md

 ## Description

+As of now, this works specifically for the CU Boulder website, but it can be easily modified to work with other websites.

 `prof-rank` allows you to rank professors based upon their bio's similarity to a given query.
 The bios are scraped from a URL provided by the user.
 The query is also provided by the user.
 The program uses Milivus to store and rank bios.